Assistant Vice Chancellor and University Registrar: Lara Medley

 Students may ask the University not to publicly disclose directory information.
 Be aware, however, if you are seeking employment, the Registrar’s Office cannot release your enrollment, degree status or major to anyone unless you come to the Registrar’s Office with a photo ID.

-Forms to prevent disclosure of directory information can be obtained at the Registrar’s Office, located in the Student Commons Building, or via the Registrar’s website at www.ucdenver.edu/registrar.
+Forms to prevent disclosure of directory information can be obtained at Lynx Central, located in the Student Commons Building, or via the Registrar’s Office forms webpage.

 Information that is never released without your consent includes grades, tuition/fees owed, financial aid, etc. If you would like to give permission to someone else to have access to that information, you can submit a Release of Confidential Information Form to the Office of the Registrar.
-This form also must be submitted in person.
+This form can be submitted in person with a photo ID or if sent via fax, mail, or email it needs to be notarized..